by Hannah Craven

-More of a rolling hill than what you may imagine as a mountain, Llanllwni Mountain has plenty of history spanning as far back as the Pre-historic.
+More of a rolling hill than what you may imagine as a mountain, Llanllwni Mountain has plenty of history spanning as far back as the pre-historic.
 Human activity on the mountain was predominantly more widespread during the Bronze Age and the Post-Medieval periods.
 Today the mountain offers splendid views of the surrounding countryside – the Preseli Hills and the Brecon Beacons can be seen on clear days from near the summit.

 Places to eat nearby include Y Talardd in Llanllwni or The Belle a little further along the A485 at Aber-Giar.